KukuhIksanMusyahada/FlutterStabilityClassification/README.md

 1. Clone the repository with your cmd terminal by typing
  git clone https://github.com/KukuhIksanMusyahada/FlutterStabilityClassification.git
 2. In CMD go to FlutterStabilityClassification directory
-3. Type python inference.py (make sure you have python installed or any interpreter)
+3. Type python inference.py (make sure you have python installed or any python interpreter)